Investing in metal roofing is not only one of the most important renovations for your home's integrity, but it can also boost its value significantly.

 Metal roofing is fast becoming a favorite roof material in North America.
 Market data shows that it accounts for 13% of residential re-roofing in the US, making it the second most used material.

-Here are some of the reasons why metal roofing is such a sought-after choice for homeowners.
+Here are some of the benefits of metal roofing is such a sought-after choice for homeowners.

-One of the big advantages of metal roofing is its longevity.
+One of the big benefits of a metal roof is its longevity.
 If properly installed, it can last between 50-75 years on average.
 This is more than double that of asphalt shingles, which typically last between 15-30 years.
 If not cared for, asphalt shingle roof lifespans can drop to 12-15 years.

-The superior strength of metal roofing is one of the big factors driving its demand, especially in areas like Florida and Texas where extreme weather events are on the rise.
+The superior strength of metal roofing is one of the big factors driving its demand, especially in areas like Connecticut where extreme weather events are on the rise.

 Besides being resistant to storms and high winds, metal roofs are also fireproof.
 So much so that certain insurance carriers offer lower premiums to homeowners who have metal roofs.